RoboDK/Plug-In-Interface/PluginAppLoader/Apps/SurfacePatternGenerator/README.md

 Surface Pattern Generator
 =============================

-The Surface Pattern Generator (SPG) App let's you generate surface patterns on an object surface, with the associated Curve Follow Project (CFP).
+The Surface Pattern Generator (SPG) App let's you generate surface patterns on an object surface, with its associated Curve Follow Project (CFP).

 Setup
 ------------------------